 Kenny Nguyen of Big Fish Presentations

 As much enthusiasm you show when presenting the project, prepare to defend your idea when objections arise.
 Being able to justify your proposal is particularly useful when negotiating with investors.
-You should not be swayed with counter-arguments no matter how logical they may seem.
+You should not be swayed by counter-arguments no matter how logical they may seem.
 Withstand the onslaught of questions and prepare a counter-attack.

 Thus, when answering the management or investors’ queries, pay attention to the current inquiry only.
 Give a simple and straightforward answer.
 Avoid getting thrown off your train of thought by overthinking the panel’s questions.

 The benefits of the pitch should be clear – how will it add value to the company.
 Jyot Singh says the presentation should be directed to those benefits and the ways how it will be utilized by the audience of your presentation.

 A presentation that states the advantages of the projects creates a positive mindset over the project proposal.
 With that, keep your winning statement simple.

 Adam Stillman of SparkReel

 Of course, create visual aids.
 Adam Stillman knows the importance of visual aids.
 Visuals are powerful; they help make the plan seem real and relatable.
 Visual aids also hold power regarding communication as the information comes much faster and lingers in the form of memory.

 When creating visuals, concentrate on the essentials.
 If it allows you to explain the project, return on investment and growth strategy for five minutes, then you’re good to go.